fariz-codes/nda/README.md

 This will be available, only if the `Start-on-boot` is enabled.

-Once this option is enabled, NDA application will be opened in the default browser during the system startup
+Once this option is enabled, NDA application will be opened in the default internet browser during the system startup.

 ## Feature: Add Project